 I use affiliate links in some blog posts.
 If you click through and make a purchase, I earn a small commission at no extra cost to yourself.
 Thank you for your support.

 I expect none of you are thinking about Good Friday right now – that is, unless you’re in charge of an event taking place on Good Friday.
-If that’s you, then I’ve uploaded a resource that may be useful.
+If that’s you, then I have a super-duper resource for you.
 Feel free to use it in its entirety, or just nab the bits you like.

 My approach was to simply let the gospel accounts speak for themselves – with a little application from the service leaders.
 There was no sermon.
 (Just another chance for little bottoms to get fidgety!)
 I wanted the service to include plenty of opportunity for all ages to respond, and lots of movement.
 The service had to last under an hour.

-If you’re interested, please take a look at the link below.
+If you’re interested, simply click here to get your FREE downloadable resource.
 Any questions, feel free to ask.
 You’re welcome to use this resource however you like – but I’d love to know if/where it’s being used so do drop me a line!